 The managing of historical records of pipelines comes with complexity, as the pipeline industry faces a challenge to design an effective way to represent pipelines and their assets using multiple measurement systems (for example, engineering stationing, continuous measures, and mileposts).

-Each individual business unit (engineering, survey, operation, and maintenance) may have its own network that depicts how its pipelines are subdivided and measured.
+Each business unit (engineering, survey, operation, and maintenance) may have its own network that depicts how its pipelines are subdivided and measured.
 Similarly, event data may also be collected against multiple networks.
 For event data to be useful, it must be possible to perform transformations among all the measuring systems.
-By having an ALRS that supports multiple referencing systems, the transformations, reporting, and analyzing capabilities for your pipeline and assets will improve, supporting the decision-making process.
+By having an LRS that supports multiple referencing systems, the transformations, reporting, and analyzing capabilities for your pipeline and assets will improve, supporting the decision-making process.